Defender Ring designs innovative self-defense weapons for women, designed as ring knives.

 Defender Ring's ring knife is the self-defense piece of the product.

 It's sharp enough to pierce through clothing, plastic, and even metal.
-While the knife weapon is relatively small measuring approximately 5 mm or 1/5 inches, do not underestimate its potency as a self-defense weapon to deter an attacker, draw blood and collect DNA.
+While the knife weapon is relatively small measuring 10 mm or approximately 1/2 inch, do not underestimate its potency as a self-defense weapon to deter an attacker, draw blood and collect DNA.

 Defender Ring's Ring Knife Specifications